 It is our goal to help Department of Medicine faculty members achieve their career goals, including appointments and promotions.

 Washington University School of Medicine has a long-standing tradition of excellence in teaching, research and patient care.
-The school’s future as a premier institution depends on the timely and fair consideration of its faculty with respect to appointment and promotion.
+The school’s future as a premier institution depends on the timely and fair consideration of its faculty with respect to appointments and promotions.

-The department recognizes four faculty career pathways, each of which encompasses a set of specific criteria that reflect the needs of the individual, specialty, department and School of Medicine.
+The department recognizes four faculty career pathways, each with a set of specific criteria that reflect the needs of each faculty member.

 Guidelines and requirements

-Department of Medicine faculty are subject to promotion guidelines and requirements both at the department and school levels.
+Department of Medicine faculty are subject to promotion guidelines and requirements both at the department and School of Medicine levels.

 One of the most important resources you will use when navigating this process are the Appointments and Promotions Guidelines and Requirements “APGAR”, which apply to all School of Medicine faculty.